chericito/mobohubb-docs/docs/QUICK START/onboarding/logging-into-mobohubb/former-user-first-steps.md

 <br />

-> **Note:** To add brand-new users, see the **Add New Users** section.
+> **Note:** To add new users, see the **Add New Users** section.

 **You’re all set!** Your organization is now configured, and your existing users can log in using any of the new authentication methods.
-If you have any questions, please visit our support resources or contact your Mobohubb representative.
+If you have any questions, please visit our support resources or [contact support](https://mobohubb.zendesk.com/hc/en-us/requests/new).